An Overview of the Park

 A walk under a bridge on a path running through the Park will lead you into a further expanse of greenery adorned with a mix of wild flowers, a children’s play area and magnificent old trees which are home to an abundance of wildlife.
 This area is known locally as Priory Pools which is above to Priory Park and the railway line.
 Please look on the ‘Map’ tab for further details.

 As Priory Park is quite hilly and full of wonderful things to explore it is very exciting for dogs.
-Oh and also your dog can stare at a squirrel in a tree for what seems like hours or even chase after rabbits.
+Oh and also your dog can stare at a squirrel in a tree for what seems like hours.
 Apart from the staring, a walk in the park also exercises them – and you.

 Priory Park is also the location of Warwickshire County Records Office